A Market in Transition

 | Tangible Equipment | 25% | $25,000 | MACRS over 7 years |

-The $75,000 IDC deduction flows through to the investor's K-1 and is reported on their personal tax return.
-For someone in the 37% bracket, that's $27,750 in immediate tax savings, reducing net capital at risk from $100,000 to $72,250.
+That $75,000 IDC deduction flows through year-end tax reporting and onto your personal return.
+In the 37% bracket?
+That's $27,750 in immediate tax savings, dropping net capital at risk from $100,000 to $72,250.

 Weighing the Benefits and Challenges